-- 1. Select the Content Editing tool by clicking the on the toolbar, going to Edit -> Edit Content, or using the shortcut key Ctrl + Shift + E (Command + Shift + E on Mac) - Note: Selecting multiple pieces of text will let you update the properties for all pieces at once, but you will not be able to modify the text as a group. - 2.
+- 1. Select the Content Editing tool by clicking the on the toolbar, going to Edit > EditContent, or using the shortcut key Ctrl + Shift + E (Command + Shift + E on Mac) - 2.
+Select the text you wish to move or edit - Note: Selecting multiple pieces of text will let you update the properties for all pieces at once, but you will not be able to modify the text as a group. - 3.
 Move or Edit the text by doing the following - Move: Click on the text and drag it to its new location on the page.

-- Edit: To access the Text properties, right click (Mac: Ctrl + Click) and choose Properties in the mouse menu or double click on the selected text. - 3.
+- Edit: To access the Text properties, right click (Mac: Ctrl + Click) and choose Properties in the mouse menu or double click on the selected text. - 4.
 Once complete, to exit Content Editing mode, simply click on the hand tool or Esc on the keyboard